 Mont Faron

-The 584 m high Mont Faron is the most famous landmark in Toulon and provides a beautiful backdrop to the city.
+The 584 m high Mont Faron is the most famous landmark in the city and provides a beautiful backdrop.
 If want to shake off calories from the French cuisine you’ve been enjoying, take on the challenging walk up the west side of the mountain.

 The road was part of the route used in the discontinued Tour Méditerranéen bicycle race.
 It was considered to be one of the most difficult parts of the route.